dudewheresmycode/node-iridium-sbd/README.md

-Node.js library for sending and receiving Iridium SBD (Short Burst Data).
-Created for using with [RockBlock](http://www.rock7.com)  Iridium 9602 modems.
+Node.js library for sending and receiving [Iridium SBD](https://www.iridium.com/services/details/iridium-sbd) (Short Burst Data).

+Created for using with [RockBlock](http://www.rock7.com) modems but should work with other Iridium 9602 modems.

 ## Installation